Arizona Musicfest Scholarship

 Since 2011, Arizona Musicfest has awarded over $170,000 to Arizona students pursuing college degrees in music through the Arizona Musicfest Scholarship Program.

-Arizona Musicfest Scholarship Recipients are students and alumni of the following distinguished institutions: The Juilliard School, New England Conservatory of Music, Yale University, The Cleveland Institute of Music, San Fransico Conservatory, USC’s Thornton School of Music, Colburn Conservatory, Biola University, Arizona State University, The Eastman School of Music, Vanderbilt University, and Curtis Institute of Music.
+Arizona Musicfest Scholars are students and alumni of the following distinguished institutions: The Juilliard School, New England Conservatory of Music, Yale University, The Cleveland Institute of Music, San Fransisco Conservatory, USC’s Thornton School of Music, Colburn Conservatory, Biola University, Arizona State University, The Eastman School of Music, Vanderbilt University, and Curtis Institute of Music, and other fine institutions.

-Each year, Musicfest awards an initial scholarship to a graduating high school senior, as well as four renewing scholarships to past winners currently enrolled and excelling in their collegiate academic and music studies.
+Each year, Musicfest awards an initial scholarships to graduating high school seniors, as well as renewing scholarships to past winners currently enrolled and excelling in their collegiate academic and music studies.
 Scholarship recipients are eligible to receive four years of Musicfest funding to aid in their pursuit of an undergraduate music degree.

 As a non-profit performing arts organization, Arizona Musicfest is unique among its industry colleagues in providing this type of on-going financial support to college-level musicians.